JossySola/code_refresh/React/component.md

 import ReactDOM from 'react-dom/client';
 ```

-The methods imported from `'react-dom` interact with the DOM.
+The methods imported from `'react-dom'` interact with the DOM.

 The methods imported from `'react'` do not deal with the DOM at all.
 They don't engage directly with anything that isn't part of React.